DEC logoRULES AND REGULATIONS

 1. Compacted subgrade, free of frost, roots, and debris.

-3. Four inches of compacted gravel base conforming to MHDSSHB M.1.03.0 Type B.
+3. Four inches (4") of compacted gravel base conforming to MHDSSHB M.1.03.0 Type B

-4. Three inches of bituminous concrete base course.
+4. Three inches (3") of bituminous concrete base course.

 c.
 The Applicant may propose modifications to the pavement construction specification where anticipated traffic and usage justify a lesser standard.
 Modified pavement design calculations (including load bearing data of the pavement and underlying soil) and construction specifications shall be reviewed and approved by the DEC.
 Any remaining parking and driveway areas shall be constructed in accordance with 974 CMR 3.00.
 The Applicant shall provide the DEC gravel sieve analyses, compaction tests, and pavement slips during construction activities.
 The Applicant is also required to allow the Director or designated representative to monitor all paving activities to confirm compliance with the approved pavement modification.
 The Applicant shall pay for all consultant costs associated with construction inspections and monitoring.

 d.
 Parking spaces and striping shall be painted according to the MHDSSHB.
 Lines shall be located along the sides and unless curbing is present, at the head of parking stalls.
-Lines shall be a minimum of four inches wide and shall be one consistent color, either reflective yellow or reflective white paint.
+Lines shall be a minimum of 4" wide and shall be one consistent color, either reflective yellow or reflective white paint.

 e.
 Parking lots measuring less than 10,000 square feet in area are encouraged to utilize an open drainage system to minimize the depth of detention/retention basins, reduce maintenance, and decrease construction costs.
 Parking lots subject to truck traffic, truck and container storage, and other related vehicles must utilize a pretreatment practice such as a biofiltration basin to remove metals, hydrocarbons, and associated pollutants if open drainage is used.

 3. Landscape Treatments.
-Landscape Treatment around the perimeter and interior to the parking lot is required and shall be used to manage stormwater as well, to the extent feasible; landscape treatments may also be required to screen parking lots or elements of parking lots (such as dumpsters or loading docks).
-Parking lots shall be landscaped in accordance with 974 CMR 3.04 (8).
+Landscape Treatment around the perimeter and interior to the parking lot is required and shall be used to break up large expanses of pavement and manage excess heat (urban heat island effect) and stormwater; landscape treatments shall also be required to screen parking lots, dumpsters, loading docks.
+Parking lots shall be landscaped in accordance with 974 CMR 3.04(8).

 4. Driveways/Curb Cut Locations.